xlnl/project-one-tetris/README.md

 After researching all that I could to have a better understanding of the important components, I began the planning and psueodocoding process.

-After learning more about out some cool elements including event.key (instead of event.keyCodes) and objects constructor, I set up my game and started on the MVP version first.
+After learning more about some cool elements including event.key (instead of event.keyCodes) and objects constructor, I set up my game and started on the MVP version one first.

 #### The MVP: